lukas2511/bbb-streaming/README.txt

 - Simple side-by-side scene with exactly 1 active webcam and the presentation/screenshare
 - Tracking camera of active speaker

-Output is muxed as matroska and sent to tcp localhost port 10000.
+Output is streamed using rtmp for now.
+How this is implemented will probably change.

 Todo: